 Literacy acquisition will be a major part of the instructional program.
 Classroom immersion is the preferred model for English language mastery.
 Student fluency will be measured using the English Language Development Test (CELDT).
 The English language support program will have five steps.
 Identification: A home language survey (HLS) will identify students who come from homes where a language other than English is spoken.
 Assessment: Standardized tests such as the California English Language Development Test will be given to each incoming ELL to determine proficiency level.
 The CELDT will be administered to all new students with a home language other than English (indicated on their HLS) and to all English learners annually.
 Support Services: Teachers will work with the interdisciplinary teaching teams to provide strategies.
-Teachers will monitor ELLs through daily reading, writing, and discussion to determine literacy skills.
-Teachers will use the Cognitive Academic Language Learning Approach, which integrates language learning, academic content, and learning strategies.
+Teachers will use the Cognitive Academic Language Learning

+Approach, which integrates language learning, academic content, and learning strategies.
 Transition: Once a student gains proficiency in English, staff will transfer him or her into the regular program.
 Transfers will be based on criteria established by staff.
 Monitoring: Students exiting an ELL program will be monitored for academic progress.
 Staff will determine if the regular program is addressing needs or if further language development is required.